jamesreaco/sanity-backups/README.md

 Create a `.env` file in the root directory and add the following environment variables:

-- `AWS_REGION` - The AWS Region you choose when creating your bucket.
+- `AWS_REGION` - The AWS Region you chose when creating your bucket.
-- `AWS_ACCESS_KEY_ID` - The Access key we created in the previous steps.
+- `AWS_ACCESS_KEY_ID` - The access key you created in the previous steps.
-- `AWS_SECRET_ACCESS_KEY` - The Secret Access Key we created in the previous steps.
+- `AWS_SECRET_ACCESS_KEY` - The secret access key you created in the previous steps.
 - `S3_BUCKET_NAME` - The name you gave your S3 bucket.

 ### Install dependencies